Yashwanth-K/Kaggle-Competation-Google-Analytics-Customer-Revenue-Prediction/README.md

 **Seperate categorical columns and numerical columns from train set**<br>

 Investigate Categorical Columns<br>
 We need to convert all the columns as numeric columns (int or float data type), and containing no missing values.
-We just dealt with the missing values, now find out the number of columns that are of the object data type and then move on to process them into numeric form.
+We just dealt with the missing values above, now find out the number of columns that are of the object data type and then move on to process them into numeric form.

 We need to handle missing values and categorical features before feeding the data into a machine learning algorithm, because the mathematics underlying most machine learning models assumes that the data is numerical and contains no missing values.
 To reinforce this requirement, scikit-learn will return an error if you try to train a model using data that contain missing values or non-numeric values when working with models like linear regression and logistic regression.